danielaparker/jsoncons/README.md

 Features:

 - Uses the standard C++ input/output streams library
-- Supports conversion from and to the standard library sequence containers, associative containers, and std::tuple
+- Supports conversion from and to the standard library sequence containers, associative containers, std::pair, and std::tuple
-- Supports conversion from and to user defined types
 - Supports conversion from and to user defined types
 - Supports object members sorted alphabetically by name or in original order
 - Implements parsing and serializing JSON text in UTF-8 for narrow character strings and streams